Back to Blog

 Different Exchanges

 Orders are fragmented across multiple exchanges (NYSE, Nasdaq, BATS, etc.).
-Godel Terminal aggregates data from all major exchanges, but some orders still exist in dark pools you can't see.
+Godel Terminal provides Nasdaq TotalView depth-of-book data, but some orders still exist on other venues or in dark pools you can't see.

 Practical Level 2 Trading Strategy